Ending up with random software on your machine that you never wanted in the first place is annoying as all heck.

 Uninstall the somewhat well-behaved

 A number of unexpected toolbars and other applications that show up on your machine are “relatively” well behaved.
-They are somewhat easy to uninstall using official mechanisms.
+By that, I mean they are somewhat easy to uninstall using official mechanisms.

 We’ll do the next steps even if it appeared to work, because in many cases there will be traces left over, and sometimes those traces simply cause the PUP to be reinstalled.